Ingenious Infrastructure EIS

 - Non-insurable risk – the usual industry insurance will be in place but there are some types of losses that are unlikely to be covered; for instance, terrorism or acts or war.

-Full details of all fees and charges are can be found in the provider’s documents.
+Full details of all fees and charges are can be found in the provider’s documents, including the Key Information Document.

 Wealth Club aims to highlight investments we believe have merit, but you should form your own view.
 You should decide based on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.
 21 December 2017